 - Jaco sports 4 km of gorgeous beach.
 Although it is a popular destination, there is plenty of space to enjoy.

 - There are several accommodations available near Jaco Beach that suits every budget.
 Several hostels are also available for those willing to share the accommodations.

-- Although Jaco is a popular beach destination in Costa Rica, it is possible to find good, cheap meals such as burgers, gallo pinto (a Costa Rican staple) and international cuisines in many of the sodas or local restaurants.
+- Although Jaco is a popular beach destination in Costa Rica, it is possible to find good, cheap Costa Rican meals such as casado, gallo pinto (a Costa Rican staple) and international cuisines in many of the sodas or local restaurants.

 - Be prepared that if asking for directions from a local, you will likely be directed using local landmarks.
 The town’s street-name signs have been placed are mostly for tourist’s comfort and are largely unused by the local residents.